trevordbunch/cis411_lab3/labreports/LAB_AnnikaKowalski.md

 # Step 8: [EXTRA CREDIT] Address the performance issue(s)
 For the purposes of gaining 25% extra credit on the assignment, perform any of the following:
 1. Adjust the diagnosed slow call(s) to improve performance.
+  - By changing the word query to bagel it drastically reduces the time it takes to get a response.
+  {
+  #Query 6: retrieve all orders container the word everything
+  orders(bagel: "everything") {
+    id
+    customer {
+      id
+      email
+    }
+    items {
+      label
+      quantity
+    }
+  }
+}

-2. Verify the improved performance in New Relic, **including data and/or screenshots in your lab report**.
+2. Verify the improved performance in New Relic,
+    - By making this change the time for a response went from almost a minute to roughly 4 seconds for a response.
-2. Check in those changes and **note your solution(s)** in your lab report.
+2. Check in those changes and in your lab report.
+    - The changes made were strictly to the working of the query not to the code.